This site uses technical (necessary) and analytics cookies.

 Website: https://www.seforall.org/

-CEM – CLEAN ENERGY MINISTERIAL and MI – MISSION INNOVATION.
-These high-level forums for dialogue and cooperation on technological innovation and energy efficiency, established in 2009 and 2015 respectively, include 25 States and the European Union, which account for approximately 75 per cent of global carbon emissions and for 90 per cent of investment in clean energy.
-CEM and MI organise a Ministerial Conference once a year, where Italy is represented by the Minister responsible for energy policies (currently the Minister for Ecological Transition).
-Italy plays a leading role in Mission Innovation in the electrification field.
+CEM – Clean Energy Ministerial, and MI – Mission Innovation – Two high-level fora for dialogue and cooperation in the fields of technology innovation and energy efficiency, established respectively in 2009 and 2015.
+CEM and MI organise once per year a Ministerial conference, where Italy is represented by the Minister for energy policy (currently, the Minister of the Environment and Energy Security).
+Italy plays a leading role within Mission Innovation in the electrification sector.

 Website: https://www.cleanenergyministerial.org/